DanielNieuwoudt/dev-assess/Solution.README.md

 | `/health` | Startup health check|
 | `/health/dependency` | Dependency health check that validates the state of the Redis Cache and SQL Server

+> The `/health/dependency` endpoint provides a convenient way for us to determine whether the API is ready for us to run contract tests during a `docker compose` locally or in the pipeline.

 ### Application Architecture

 We prefer the use of Clean Architecture and Domain Driver Design for our ASP.NET Web API, which organises our application into four main layers: